-The Board of Admissions may under certain conditions and upon written application change a student's vicarage requirement.
+The Board of Admissions may under certain exceptional conditions and upon written application change a student's vicarage requirement.
 In such cases it is normally expected that the student be able to offer a rich background of church-related experiences as equivalent.
 Other qualifying factors may also be considered.

 A student whose vicarage requirement has been changed may be assigned certain field work activities designed to strengthen him in areas which, according to his experience profile, may need additional attention.
-These assignments come through the Field Work Office and ordinarily consist of one or two summer vicarages, additional work in the area of homiletics, or additional work in the resident field work program.
+These assignments come through the Field Work Office and ordinarily consist of one or two summar vicarages, additional work in the area of homiletics, or additional work in the resident field work program.

-The field work director is responsible for determining the successful completion of a student's Seminary III and field work assignments.
-Certification that all requirements have been met satisfactorily must be forwarded to the office of the registrar before a student will be given permission to register for Seminary IV.
+The Field Work Director is responsible for determining the successful completion of a student's Seminary III and field work assignments.
+Certification that all requirements have been met satisfactorily must be forwarded to the Office of Admissions and Records before a student will be given permission to register for Seminary IV.